VelocitasImperium/Taurus-GT3/guideWIP.md

 ### As we haven't (yet) had anyone complain or ask for specific help with this build, this section is empty and will be used for future help.

 ## 10. Extras

-## Clutch Calibration

-If you happen to use the clutches on your Taurus you will need to calibrate them to your PCB, we have a special guide [**HERE**](https://docs.google.com/document/d/13853OO-jeRLrVNvK7JNsyt2_sdO_zaZc0swEklrDoDA/edit#).

-If you bought a PCB with a pair of clutches from us, they will come calibrated.

 ## CUSTOMIZATION